ebigelow/go/README.md

 # Go2Skicka

-Basic go stuff to get sticka up and running.
+Basic go stuff to get skicka up and running.
+This lets you use google drive from the command line, e.g. `skicka download my/big/file.zip ./file.zip`

 Throw this in your .bashrc: